Vasileia-Apostolou/all_about_glam_blog/README.md

 * As a user, I want to be able to create a blog post.
 * As a user, I want to read inspiring posts from the web application.
 * As a user, I want to be able to edit and update my blog posts.
-* As a user, I want to be able to edit my profile account.
 * As a user, I want to be able to delete my blog posts.
-* As a user, I want to be able to my profile account.
+* As a user, I want to be able to view my profile account.

 ### Research
 I researched tutorials with Python and MongoDB on Youtube and Udemy, to understand more how to create a CRUD application and I could get a clear idea of what functionality and design I wanted my web application to have, however most of this project's user authentication functionality was taken from [Code Institute's](https://codeinstitute.net/) task manager mini project.